 Knowledge of Scripture:

-An applicant must have a basic knowledge of Scripture and is expected to attend Campus Crusade's New Staff Training program that involves two weeks of intensive Bible training in addition to a 10-week correspondence course.
+An applicant must have a basic knowledge of Scripture and is expected to attend Cru's New Staff Training program that involves two weeks of intensive Bible training in addition to a 10-week correspondence course.

-Because of the divisive nature of the issue of speaking in tongues, and because it is not essential in communicating the gospel to nonbelievers, Campus Crusade for Christ asks its staff members who believe they have the gift of tongues not to promote or use the gift in public.
+Because of the divisive nature of the issue of speaking in tongues, and because it is not essential in communicating the gospel to nonbelievers, Cru asks its staff members who believe they have the gift of tongues not to promote or use the gift in public.
 Staff members may use this gift in their own private worship if they so desire.

 Skills and Training: